vijay-ss/virustotal-system-design/README.md

 Given the scale of the application, the table will combine clustering and partitioning to enhance query performance, intended for BI developers downstream.
 Clustered tables contain clustered columns which sort data into storage blocks - queries will scan the relevant blocks based on the clustered columns instead of the entire table or partition.
 Partitioned & clustered tables (in Bigquery) perform better than sharding (See note)

-Tables will be partitioned by date and clustered by country and user_id.
+Google provides automatic partitioning and clustering which is a benefit over traditional database systems.
+An example is that tables can be partitioned by date and clustered by country and user_id.

 Multi-region table replication will be enabled to protect against data loss.

 **_Note: With sharded tables, BigQuery must maintain a copy of the schema and metadata for each table.
 BigQuery might also need to verify permissions for each queried table.
 This practice also adds to query overhead and affects query performance._